 Anna’s work has been featured at Sundance, HotDocs, Camden International Film Festival, Rooftop Films Summer Series, The Brooklyn Museum, Leslie-Lohman Museum and published by Field of Vision, The New Yorker, Art21 and Democracy Now.
-As an educator, Anna has taught courses at the School for Visual Arts, SUNY Empire State, Escuela Internacional de Cine y Televisión (EICTV) in Cuba, and coordinated workshops in filmmaking and live video performance at the Allied Media Conference in Detroit.
-Anna is currently at work on both short and long-form projects including her first feature film, Softly in all directions, with support from Field of Vision, the LEF Foundation, and the Sundance Institute.
+As an educator, she has taught at the School for Visual Arts, Boston University, Escuela Internacional de Cine y Televisión (EICTV) in Cuba, and coordinated workshops in filmmaking and live video performance at the Allied Media Conference in Detroit.
+Anna is currently at work on both short and long-form projects including her feature film, Softly in all directions, with support from Field of Vision, the LEF Foundation, and the Sundance Institute.

 Contact